Benders Decomposition for Bi-objective Linear Programs: Computational Experiments

 \subsection{\gls{BFCTP} Results}

 An overview of average statistics within each instance group is given in Table \ref{tab:Roberti}.
-The dataset is shown in column DS, the instance group name is listed in column $n\_m$.
-Instance groups are considered for instances $15\_15$ and $20\_20$ with ten instances for each value of $\ratio$, whereas for the instances in data set 1 only a single instance exists.
-The table lists the number of extreme non-dominated points $|\mathcal{Z}_n|$, and the number of feasibility, optimality and active cuts (FC, OC and AC).
-Column it lists the number of iterations, tBBSA is the total runtime of the BBSA (in sec), and columns Ben\%, BM\% and BS\% list the corresponding percentage of time taken by the initial single-objective Benders problem solves (Step 3 of Algorithm \ref{alg:BBSA}), \gls{BM} and \gls{BS}, respectively.
-Column \gls{DBA} reports the average run-time ratio when using \gls{DBA} on the same instances; a value larger than one indicates that \gls{DBA} is slower.
+The data set is shown in column DS, the instance group name is listed in column $n\_m$.
+Instance groups are considered for instances $15\_15$ and $20\_20$ with ten instances for each value of $\ratio$, and their averages are reported in Table \ref{tab:Roberti}, whereas for the instances in data set 1 only a single instance exists.
+The table lists the number of non-dominated extreme points $|\mathcal{Z}_n|$, and the number of feasibility, optimality and active cuts (FC, OC and AC).
+Column ``it" lists the number of iterations, tBBSA is the total runtime of the \gls{BBSA} (in sec), and columns Ben\%, BM\% and BS\% list the corresponding percentage of time taken by the initial single-objective Benders problem solves (Step 3 of Algorithm \ref{alg:BBSA}), \gls{BM} and \gls{BS}, respectively.

-The number of extreme non-dominated points found varies between 4 and 100 for the instances, where the average number of solutions in data sets 2 and 3 is fairly similar for different values of $\ratio$.
+The number of non-dominated extreme points found varies between 4 and 100 for the instances, where the average number of solutions in data sets 2 and 3 is fairly similar for different values of $\ratio$.
 Increasing problem size with larger number of sources $n$ and sinks $m$ leads to higher runtime, and so does an increase in $\ratio$ as unit costs are only introduced into the problem when $\ratio>0$ and increase as $\ratio$ increases (Figure \ref{fig:Roberti_times}).
-We observe that there is no strong trend relating the number of extreme non-dominated points with the runtime, except in the instances where $\ratio=0.5$.
+We observe that there is no strong trend relating the number of non-dominated extreme points with the runtime, except in the instances where $\ratio=0.5$.